Through The Fibro Fog

 Making Pasta Sauce

 Often vegan pasta sauces use cashews as a base to add flavor, protein and to thicken.
-But it's very easy to swap these for pistachios, such as in my vegan pumpkin alfredo recipe.
+But it's very easy to swap these for pistachios, such as in my pumpkin pasta sauce without cream recipe.

 Making Pesto